 - \ The streetscape shall be a continuous edge, using a combination of building facades, low walls, fences, screening walls, and/or landscaping.
-Blank facades in excess of 40 linear feet shall not be exposed to public thoroughfares. - \ Screening is required for all storage, service portals, garbage areas, and service driveways visible from public streets as per City of McKinney Zoning Ordinance Sec.
-146-132 "Fences, Walls, and Screening Requirements." - \ Blocks shall not exceed 600 feet in length in T4, unless an alley or pedestrian path is provided for midblock through access. - \ All buildings shall have an identifiable public address that corresponds to the main entrance of the building. - \ Garages accessed from the front of the lot shall be set back a minimum of 20 feet from the back of the right-of-way/property line or rotated so that the garage doors do not face adjacent streets. - \ On non-alley homes, front-facing garages shall be offset behind the primary building's front facade. - \ Screening hedges, walls and fences shall not be allowed in street intersection sight triangles.
+Blank facades in excess of 40 linear feet shall not be exposed to public thorough - \ Screening is required for all storage, service portals, garbage areas, and service driveways visible from public streets as per City of McKinney Zoning Ordinance Sec.
+146-132 "Fences, Walls, and Screening Requirements." - \ All buildings shall have an identifiable public address that corresponds to the main entrance of the building. - \ Garages accessed from the front of the lot shall be set back a minimum of 20 feet from the back of the right-of-way/property line or rotated so that the garage doors do not face adjacent streets. - \ On non-alley homes, front-facing garages shall be offset behind the primary building's front facade. - $\star$ Screening hedges, walls and fences shall not be allowed in street intersection sight triangles. - \ Blocks shall not exceed 600 feet in length in T4, unless and alley or pedestrian path is provided for midblock through access.